MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ![The 'Support nonprofits' icon in the address bar](./index-images/support-nonprofit.png)

-To control this feature, go to `edge://settings/privacy` and turn on or off the **Show opportunities to support causes and nonprofits you care about** setting.
+To control this feature, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and turn on or off the **Show opportunities to support causes and nonprofits you care about** setting.

 Supporting nonprofits is not available when using **InPrivate** or **Guest** modes.